Cozy Peach Kitchen

 2. After the onions have browned slightly, reduce the heat to medium-low and let the onions work their magic.
 Stir the onions only once every 10 minutes to prevent them from sticking.

-To speed up the cooking process and add sweetness you can sprinkle the onions with ~½ teaspoon of sugar.
+To speed up the cooking process and to add sweetness you can sprinkle the onions with ~½ teaspoon of sugar.

 If the onions are drying out, splash them with a teaspoon of water.

-Making the dip
+Making the tofu dip

-Overhead view of plastic blender filled with caramelized onions and other ingredients
+Overhead view of plastic blender filled with caramelized onions and other ingredients.

 Gather the caramelized onions and remaining ingredients.
 Add ingredients to a blender or food processor.
 I like to reserve a few caramelized onions for topping the dip.